microsoft/MMdnn/README.md

 ### License

-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide